bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/index.md

 ## Submissions
 You need to
-* work with repositories for your code.
-Upload your **repository** in the fitting folder at https://gl-imi.f4.htw-berlin.de/info3-wise2020.
-* if you produced code: share a link to your repository in the Moodle hand in field (the text field)
+* work with **repositories** when producing code.
+Share a link to your repository in the Moodle hand in field (the text field)
 * write a **report** about what you did and your results.
 Upload your report in the Moodle hand in field (the file field)
 * participate in the **oral test** about the lab (not Lab02 and Lab05)
-* Only Lab02 and Lab05: Take part in the **Peer Reviews**
+* Only Lab02 and Lab05: Take part in the **peer reviews**

-Only one person per team has to do the hand in.
+Only one person per team has to do the hand in of repo link and report.
+All team members have to take the oral test and participate in the peer review.

 **No late submissions** are allowed this term.
 Always hand in what you have on time.
 If a problem is blocking your work, I expect you to ask me about it in the second week of the assignment.

+## Repositories
+If you produced any code it should be in a repository in the appropriate lab folder at https://gl-imi.f4.htw-berlin.de/info3-wise2020.
+Work with the repository from the start on and upload the complete projects, not only parts of code.

 ## Reports
 I trust you to have a feeling for what belongs in a good report.
 The following requirements of form are new and prepare you for scientific work: